d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

-Now we cannot calculate the confusion matrix on the target data directly, because we don't get to see the labels for the examples that we see in the wild, unless we invest in a complex real-time annotation pipeline.
+Now we cannot calculate the confusion matrix on the target data directly, because we do not get to see the labels for the examples that we see in the wild, unless we invest in a complex real-time annotation pipeline.
 What we can do, however, is average all of our models predictions